pupilfirst/wd201-scripts/introduction-to-nodejs/intro-to-git/README.md

 ### What is Version Control System?
 As we all know, any software product is developed by several engineers.
 A version control system helps these developers to track and manage changes done to the software code.
 So they can simultaneously work on the same project without interfering with another person's work.

-Normally most people gets confused between Git and GitHub.
-They think both are same.
+Usually, most people get confused between Git and GitHub.
+They think both are the same.
 But that's not true.
-Git is the Vision Control System which you can install in your computer to manage source code history.
-Whereas, Github is the hosting service for projects that use git.
+Git is a Version Control System that you can install on your computer to manage source code.
+In comparison, GitHub is a hosting service for projects that use git.

 ### What you can do with Git?
 With git you can: